eMedicine Specialties > Pediatrics: Surgery > General Surgery

 Pure esophageal atresia

-During surgery, lengthening techniques may also be used.4,5 Myotomy is a common method that provides a 1-cm increase in length.
+During surgery, lengthening techniques may also be used.
+[16, 17] Myotomy is a common method that provides a 1-cm increase in length.
 The muscular layers are divided to create a plane between the muscularis propria and submucosa.
-Circular myotomies involve a circumferential division, while spiral myotomies preserve the muscular continuity of the proximal pouch and maintain closed submucosal layers.
-As many as 3 myotomies can be performed.
+Circular myotomies involve a circumferential division, whereas spiral myotomies preserve the muscular continuity of the proximal pouch and maintain closed submucosal layers.
+As many as three myotomies can be performed.
 The most proximal myotomy should be performed first.
-This procedure can be performed on both esophageal segments, but myotomies performed on the distal stump may increase the incidence of gastroesophageal reflux.

 When additional length is necessary, a portion of the stomach may be brought up through the diaphragmatic hiatus.
-This procedure has been successfully used, even in infants with low birth weight.
+This procedure has been successfully used even in infants with low birth weight.
 A Collis lengthening procedure may also be used.

 A cervical esophagostomy is used when an anastomosis is impossible and in cases of failed surgery.
 For this procedure, a left transverse incision is performed 1 cm above and parallel to the medial third of the clavicle.
 The incision is deepened through the platysma.
-The sternal head of the sternocleidomastoid is divided, the sternothyroid muscle is divided or reflected, and the carotid sheath is retracted.
+The sternal head of the sternocleidomastoid is divided, the sternothyroid is divided or reflected, and the carotid sheath is retracted.
 The esophagus is mobilized circumferentially and dissected distally.
 The esophageal end is brought out to the lateral end of the skin incision and sutured with interrupted absorbable sutures.
-This procedure allows the child to swallow normally.
-Sham feeds are administered to stimulate lengthening by a natural bougienage effect and to avoid oral aversion.
-The infant may be discharged home on gastrostomy feedings until esophageal repair or replacement can be performed.

 A variant of this method is the multistaged extrathoracic elongation, which has also been used in long-gap treatment.
 In this procedure, the upper esophagus is initially mobilized and brought out as an end cervical esophagostomy.
 Over a period of weeks to months, the esophagus and stoma are progressively translocated down the anterior chest until adequate length is achieved to permit an end-to-end anastomosis.
 Again, the child is able to swallow and can be discharged home during the intervening period.
-The use of short-term traction sutures to narrow the esophageal gap has been described.

 Esophageal replacement

 Esophageal substitutions are used to restore esophageal continuity when the patient's native esophagus is not an option.
 No esophageal replacement is ideal, and a poorly functioning esophagus may even be preferable to any esophageal substitute.
-Because of advancements in the surgical techniques to treat EA, the need for esophageal replacement has diminished; however, conditions that necessitate an esophageal substitution are noted.
+Because of advances in the surgical techniques to treat EA, the need for esophageal replacement has diminished; however, conditions that necessitate an esophageal substitution are noted.

 Many types of conduits have been used, including colon, stomach, gastric tubes, and jejunum.
 The choice of substitute to be used is influenced by the length and segment of esophagus to be replaced, the presence of any associated anomalies, and the vascular adequacy of the proposed replacement.
 Most often, the surgeon's preference and experience contributes to the selection.

-• Colon
+Colon

-• Advantages of colonic replacement of the esophagus include the following:
+Advantages of colonic replacement of the esophagus include the following:

 • Adequate length available